 Where to buy the best toaster?

-When you're looking to buy a your new best toaster there are a few things you'll need to consider before parting with your money.
+When you're looking to buy the best toaster, there are a few things you'll need to consider before parting with your money.

 Design and finish

 Consider whether you want your toaster to make a statement on the work surface or whether you want it to blend in.
-Most of us keep it out on the worktop at all times, so you need to make sure it will comfortably fit.
+Most of us keep it out on the worktop at all times, so you need to make sure it will comfortably fit too.
 Take a note of the dimensions of the one you fancy and check that there’s enough space.
-The latest designs come in everything from on-trend metallic finishes to crisp clean whites and pops of bright colour.
+The latest designs come in everything from on-trend metallic finishes to crisp clean whites and pops of bright colour, so you can pretty much get any style you might want – dependant on budget.

 Do you need a four-slot toaster to feed the whole family or would two slots do?
 Bear in mind that four-slice models will take up more room on the worktop but they are handy for when you need to toast four items at the same time.
 Look for extra wide slots to cope with thicker breads or artisan loaves.
-A bagel setting is also a handy feature to look out for.
+A bagel setting is also a handy feature to look out for if you love the inner softness of a bagel, with a crunchier exterior.

 When you want to make breakfast time run smoothly, choose a toaster with a reheat function so you can warm up the toast when it’s ready to be eaten, as well as a defrost option for toasting straight from frozen.